Jwan622/grad_school_math/grad_school_math/stats_and_prob_course/chap4/assignment.md

 where
-z is the z-score corresponding to the 95th percentile.
+z is the z-score corresponding to the 95th percentile. we multiply the std_dev by the z score of 1.645 to convert the standard normal to the nonnormal.
+We want to find the actual value here that corresponds to the z-score of 1.645.

 The question provides us with two possible z-scores: +1.645 and -1.645.
 Since we are looking for the 95th percentile, which is in the upper tail of the distribution, we will use the positive z-score, which is +1.645.